Treasures of Galapagos - Western & Central Islands (Grand Queen Beatriz)

 Day 8

-Isla San Cristobal/Leon Dormido/Isla Lobos/Punta PittMake a morning visit to Punta Pitt on the eastern end of Isla San Cristobal.
+Isla San Cristobal/Leon Dormido/Isla Lobos/Punta PittVisit Punta Pitt on the eastern end of Isla San Cristobal this morning.
 Walk to the top of the volcanic hill for expansive views of the sparsely vegetated area.
-A variety of seabirds nest here, including blue-footed boobies and frigates.You will then navigate close by Leon Dormido (Kicker Rock) the basalt remains of a crater in the middle of the sea, with the shape resembling a sleeping lion.
-The rock rises 150 meters above the surface and is divided into two parts by a narrow channel.
-Although there are no landing areas, you will circumnavigation the Rock where you will see tropic birds, marine iguanas in the water and many sea lions.Later, visit Isla Lobos, a tiny island off the coast of San Cristobal.
-This is the perfect time to witness sea lions as they play in the shallow waters.
-Blue-footed boobies, frigate birds and marine iguanas can also be seen.Estimated travel time/distance: Punta Pitt to Kicker Rock (Isla San Cristobal): 2.5 hours (27 nautical miles)Kicker Rock to Isla Lobos: 1 hour (7 nautical miles)Isla Lobos to Puerto Baquerizo (Isla San Cristobal): 1 hour (5 nautical miles)
+A variety of seabirds nest here, including blue-footed boobies and frigates.
+Then, sail to Leon Dormido (Kicker Rock) – the basalt remains of a crater in the middle of the sea, resembling a sleeping lion.
+The rock rises 150 m above the surface and is divided into two parts by a narrow channel.
+Although there are no landing areas, you’ll circumnavigation the Rock to see tropicbirds, marine iguanas and sea lions.
+Later, visit Isla Lobos – a tiny island off the coast of San Cristobal.
+This is the perfect time to watch as the sea lions play in the shallow waters.
+Blue-footed boobies, frigate birds and marine iguanas can also be seen.

 Meals: Breakfast Dinner -